ECONOMIC OUTLOOK REPORT – 4Q-2019

 Dreher Investment Services, Inc.

-From a fundamental standpoint, the U.S. economy remains solid, as illustrated below:
+From a fundamental standpoint, the U.S. economy has continued to slow down, as illustrated below:

 Other relevant topics that bear scrutiny:

 Trade War – President Trump announced a partial trade deal which includes Chinese purchases of U.S agricultural products and the U.S. calling off tariff hikes that were set to take effect this month.
 Meanwhile, the threat of higher tariffs still hangs over the global economy.
 A round of 15% tariffs on roughly $160 billion of Chinese consumer goods is still set to be imposed on December 15th.
 This only compounds the uncertainty that global business leaders face as they attempt to measure consumer demand and plan future investments.